mattambrogi/100-days-of-code/log.md

 **Link to resources:**

+### Day 22: Monday February 22, 2021

+**Today's Progress**:  Added templates for detail, edit, create, delete.
+Restyled landing page.
+Changed create page to automatically store author as current user.
+Added first login required mixin for create page which has dependency on being logged in.
+Will continue with authorizations tomorrow.

+**Key Learning**: First time with mixins - looking forward to exploring more.

+**Thoughts:** Crazy how much stuff Django has built it.
+For login required mixin, just add a couple arguments to view and will redirect to login if user tries to view and not logged in.

+**Minutes Worked:** 62

+**Link to resources:**

 ### Day 21: Sunday February 21, 2021

 **Today's Progress**:  Added article list.
 For article edit, delete, and detail, I just added the urls and views.
 Need to do templates tomorrow.